 The online survey embedded within the online open house received 31 responses.
-When adding the questionnaires submitted at the in-person open house, 37 people responded to the survey.
-In the survey, each of four topic areas had one multiple choice question and one open-ended question.
+When adding in the six (6) questionnaires submitted at the in-person open house, 37 people responded to the survey in total.
+In the survey, each of the four key topic areas had one multiple choice question and one openended question.
 A total of 64 open-ended narrative comments were submitted.

-Key themes that emerged included:
+Key comment themes that emerged included:

-- Agreement that bike and pedestrian safety is important, along with some suggestions for potential safety improvements - Concerns related to traffic were primarily focused on impacts to nearby neighborhoods, with residents hoping more can be done to keep non-local traffic out of the neighborhoods - Mixed of opinions between support for high density development with taller buildings versus concerns about the impacts to the nearby neighborhoods due to taller buildings - Support for wider sidewalks and open/green spaces in new development - Desire for the draft recommendations to be more action-oriented and less focused on evaluation - Concerns about impacts to wetlands and trees
+- Agreement that bike and pedestrian safety is important, along with some suggestions for potential related safety improvements - Concerns related to traffic were primarily focused on impacts to nearby neighborhoods, with residents hoping more can be done to keep non-local traffic out of local neighborhoods - Mix of opinions between support for high density development with taller buildings, versus concerns about the impacts to the nearby neighborhoods related to taller buildings - Support for wider sidewalks and open/green spaces in new development - Desire for the draft recommendations to be more action-oriented and less focused on evaluation - Concerns about impacts to wetlands and trees